 The best mochi is made the traditional way, by pounding sticky rice.
 Still, pretty good mochi can be made at home using sweet rice flour.
 That’s what I’m going to show you how to do today.

 I chose to use matcha green tea powder to color the mochi green and give it an earthier flavor.
-Green mochi isn Japan is often made using the nutritious mugwort herb–yomogi mochi.
+Green mochi in Japan is often made using the nutritious mugwort herb–yomogi mochi.
 There are tons of different varieties of this treat, but my favorite of all is grilled daifuku mochi, or yakimochi.
 It’s crispy on the outside, chewy on the inside, and starchy sweet red bean paste seeps out as you bite into it.
 It’s really a delicious treat!
-So fire up that grill, and break out the mochi!
+Also, it’s healthy.
+So fire up that grill and break out the mochi!

 - 1 tsp matcha powder